CameronBodine/PINGMapper/index.md

 ## Find out more!

-There are several ways you can find out more about `PING-Mapper`.
+There are several ways you can find out more about `PINGMapper`.
 The first of which is this website!
 You can also check out the manuscripts and Zenodo archives below.
-If you use `PING-Mapper` for your work, please cite the journal articles below.
+If you use `PINGMapper` for your work, please cite the journal articles below.

-### PING-Mapper v2.0.0
+### PINGMapper v2.0.0
 The second version of PING-Mapper is available now, including automated substrate mapping.
 Check the [release notes](https://github.com/CameronBodine/PINGMapper/releases/tag/v2.0.0) for more information.

 #### Journal Article